Olive View–UCLA Medical Center

-Olive View–UCLA Medical Center is a hospital, funded by Los Angeles County, located in the Sylmar neighborhood of Los Angeles, California.
+Olive View–UCLA Medical Center is a hospital, funded by Los Angeles County, located in the Sylmar neighborhood of Los Angeles, California, United States.
 It is one of the primary healthcare delivery systems in the north San Fernando Valley, serving the area's large working-class population.
 Olive View is also the closest county hospital serving the Antelope Valley after High Desert Hospital was converted to an urgent care clinic in 2003.

 Overview

 The 355-bed replacement facility built on the old Sylmar site was opened on May 8, 1987.
 Olive View incorporated UCLA in its name, becoming Olive View–UCLA Medical Center in 1992.
 In May 1997, Olive View–UCLA Medical Center became a part of ValleyCare, which maintains responsibility for the care of the medically indigent, low income, uninsured residents of the San Fernando and Santa Clarita Valleys.

 Olive View–UCLA Medical Center has an affiliation with the David Geffen School of Medicine at UCLA, offering residency programs in major specialty areas as well as providing an on-campus School of Nursing.
 It is also a rotation site for medical students at UCLA.